algorand/go-algorand/data/transactions/logic/README.md

 ## Execution Environment

 TEAL runs in Algorand nodes as part of testing a proposed transaction to see if it is valid and authorized to be committed into a block.

 If an authorized program executes and finishes with a single non-zero uint64 value on the stack then that program has validated the transaction it is attached to.

+The TEAL program has access to data from the transaction it is attached to (`txn` op), any transactions in a transaction group it is part of (`gtxn` op), and a few global values like consensus parameters (`global` op).
+Some "Args" may be attached to a transaction being validated by a TEAL program.
+Args are an array of byte strings.
+A common pattern would be to have the key to unlock some contract as an Arg.
+The args are recorded on the blockchain, thus publishing the secret as is needed by a time-locked-hash-contract swap pattern.

+A program can either authorize some delegated action on a normal private key signed or multisig account or be wholly in charge of a contract account.

+* If the account has signed the program (an ed25519 signature on "Program" concatenated with the program bytes) then if the program returns true the transaction is authorized as if the account had signed it.
+This allows an account to hand out a signed program so that other users can carry out delegated actions which are approved by the program.
-A program is an authorized program one of two ways: The SHA512_256 hash of the program (prefixed by "Program") is equal to the transaction Sender address; OR the program (prefixed by "Program") has a valid signature or multi-signature from the transaction Sender address.
+* If the SHA512_256 hash of the program (prefixed by "Program") is equal to the transaction Sender address then this is a contract account wholly controlled by the program.
+No other signature is necessary or possible.
+The only way to execute a transaction against the contract account is for the program to approve it.

 The TEAL bytecode plus the length of any Args must add up to less than 1000 bytes (consensus parameter LogicSigMaxSize).
 Each TEAL op has an associated cost estimate and the program cost estimate must total less than 20000 (consensus parameter LogicSigMaxCost).
 Most ops have an estimated cost of 1, but a few slow crypto ops are much higher.

-The TEAL program has access to data from the transaction it is attached to, any transactions in a transaction group it is part of, and a few global values like the current Round number, block Timestamp, and some consensus parameters.

 ## Constants